Gracie Fields: Honours

+In popular culture

 Fields was the mystery guest on the 1 May 1955 edition of What's My Line?
 After Bennett Cerf asked about one of her songs, Dorothy Kilgallen correctly guessed it was her.
 Fields was granted the Freedom of Rochdale.

 In early 1985, an episode of the BBC television series Halls of Fame, which presented a nostalgic look at various famous regional theatres, included a medley of Fields' songs at the Palace Theatre, Manchester, sung by Marti Webb.
 At the 1985 Royal Variety Performance, Su Pollard performed "Sally" in tribute to her.
 The following year's Performance also featured a section with a medley of Fields' songs, again sung by Webb.

-Following her death, she was referenced in the 1987 film Wish You Were Here, the 1996 film Intimate Relations, and the 2006 film The History Boys.
+Following her death, Fields was referenced in the 1987 film Wish You Were Here, the 1996 film Intimate Relations, and the 2006 film The History Boys.

 Gracie! was a 2009 biopic TV film on her life, with Jane Horrocks playing Fields and Tom Hollander her husband Monty Banks.
-It covers her career before the Second World War and the decline in her popularity during the war.
+It covers Fields' career before the Second World War and the decline in her popularity during the war.